Page Contents

 It’s easy for outsiders, or a third party, to judge that the sister who lives in the home was taking advantage by not paying a fair rent and refusing to leave.

-One sibling will inherit homes as part of the parent’s estate and the sister living in the home gets disinherited.
+One sibling will inherit the home as part of the parents’ estate, and the sister living in the home gets disinherited.

-As a real estate professional that specializes in probate and trust sales, it is my best practice to recommend a law firm to manage an eviction.
+As a real estate professional who specializes in probate and trust sales, it is my best practice to recommend a law firm to manage an eviction.

-The trust required the home get sold and the successor trustee split the proceeds of the family home.
+The trust required the home to be sold, and the successor trustee split the proceeds of the family home.

 The successor trustee acts as a fiduciary to the trust and must do what the trust directs them to do.
-Here, selling the residence with the family member living in there would have decreased the value of the house.
+Here, selling the residence with the family member living in the home would have decreased the value of the house.

 It is not uncommon for a family home to accumulate a lot of possessions.
 When parents die, there is often a lot to get cleared out before selling the property.
 Clearing out the home was not an option while the relative was living there.